usinesoft/Cachalot/README.md

 ## Conditional operations and "optimistic synchronization."

-A typical "put" operation adds an object or updates an existent one using the primary key as object identity.
+A typical "put" operation adds an object or updates an existing one using the primary key as object identity.
 More advanced use cases may arise:
 1)	Add an object only if it is not already there and tell me if it was effectively added
-2)	Update an existent object only if the current version in the database satisfies a condition
+2)	Update an existing object only if the current version in the database satisfies a condition

 The first one is available through the **TryAdd** operation on the **DataSource** class.
 If the object was already there, it is not modified, and the return value is false.